The Finnish racing driver Toni Vilander is one of the world's leading GT drivers since he debuted in GT racing in 2005.

 In 2018, he reduced his IMSA commitments to Daytona and Sebring only, moving his working place to a cockpit of R.Ferri Motorsport's Ferrari 488 GT3 in the Pirelli World Challenge, in which he won the championship title.
 He rejoined AF Corse at Le Mans, finishing 5th in GTE Pro class.

-In 2019, Vilander is agan on a full-time schedule in the IMSA SportsCar Championship with Scuderia Corsa but also continues to drive a Ferrari for R.Ferri Motorsport in the Blancpain GT World Challenge America.
+In 2019, Vilander was again on a full-time schedule in the IMSA SportsCar Championship with Scuderia Corsa but also continues to drive a Ferrari for R.Ferri Motorsport in the Blancpain GT World Challenge America, winning the back-to-back championship title.